mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/SnakeBite_Mod_Manager.md

-[thumb|220x220pxFirst](/File:FormattingHelp.png "wikilink"), a user should create a folder and add all of the files they have modified into this folder. .fpk and .fpkd files can be unpacked, and deleted (along with their .xml file), leaving only the _fpk and _fpkd folder behind.
+[thumb|220x220pxFirst](/File:FormattingHelp.png "wikilink"), a user should create a folder and add all of the files they have modified into this folder. .fpk and .fpkd files can be unpacked, and deleted (along with their .xml file), leaving only the \_fpk and \_fpkd folder behind.
-'''Any unmodified files in the _fpk and _fpkd folders can also be removed, as SnakeBite automatically finds and adds any files missing from the archive. ''' (Note: Only .fpk and .fpkd files can be unpacked and deleted.
-Other archive files, such as .pftxs files, must be packed into an archive.)
-File Monolith's [File Proliferator](https://metalgearmodding.wikia.com/wiki/File_Monolith#File_Proliferator) tool is intended to automate most of this process, as it can generate a MakeBite-ready file structure from input files selected by the
+**Any unmodified files in the \_fpk and \_fpkd folders can also be removed, as SnakeBite automatically finds and adds any files missing from the archive.** *(Note: Only .fpk and .fpkd files can be unpacked and deleted.
+Other archive files, such as .pftxs files, must be packed into an archive.)* File Monolith's [File
+Proliferator](https://metalgearmodding.wikia.com/wiki/File_Monolith#File_Proliferator)
+tool is intended to automate most of this process, as it can generate a MakeBite-ready file structure from input files selected by the